Decision forest

 There are different solutions to this problem: either individual trees can be regularized (as it is suggested in the paper referred to above), or noise can be leveled down, by putting variety of individual trees under control through the ratio r (as implemented in the ALGLIB).
 The recommended values of r range from 0.66 (a low noise level) up to 0.05 (a very high noise level).
 Selection is made on the basis of the relationship between the error in the training set and the generalization error (calculated by means of a test set or by out-of-bag estimation): if the ratio is much smaller than one, the value r shall be decreased, and the model should be reconstructed.

 The other algorithm's parameters are much easier to set.
-The number of trees NTrees is recommended to be made at a level of 50 to 100, and the number NFeatures should be equal to the half of the total number of variables.
+The number of trees NTrees is recommended to be made at a level of 50 to 100, and the number NFeatures is chosen automatically and is somewhere about the half of the total number of variables.

 The training set format is described in the paper that is recommended at the top of the page.
 That paper also deals with such problems as missing values and nominal variable encoding.
 It should be noted that the dataset format depends on which problem - regression or classification - the network solves.